mongodb/docs/source/includes/list-table-alert-notification-methods.rst

      - Sends an HTTP POST request to an endpoint for programmatic processing.
        The request body contains a JSON document that uses the same format as the |service| API's ``Alerts`` resource.
-This option is available only if you have configured Webhook settings on the ``Group Settings`` page.
+This option is available only if you have configured Webhook settings on the ``Project Settings`` page.

        Grant the following CIDR ranges access to the endpoint resource: